datacamp/authoring/docs/courses/design/personas.md

-Umberto's degree gave him an excellent grounding in economic theory, but the only quantitative work he did was with very small data sets using Excel and a little bit of copy-and-pase SPSS.
+Umberto's degree gave him an excellent grounding in economic theory, but the only quantitative work he did was with very small data sets using Excel and a little bit of copy-and-paste SPSS.
 The managers he worked with so far in his projects used more complex spreadsheets and some software packages developed in house; he hasn't yet had much exposure to R, Python, SQL, or other stars in the data science